The Bible says in First Thessalonians 2:14, For ye, brethren, became followers of

 just shall live by faith.
 If

-you are strong in faith and if you are living by faith, then you believe on a
+you are strong in faith and if you are living by faith, then you believe every

-moment by moment basis in the central truths of a living Lord.
-If you are living
+moment in the central truths of a living Lord.
+If you are living by faith, then

 Paul not only wanted to lead people to Christ, but he also wanted